 When it comes to specs, pricing, and storage capacity, our team has already done the hard work and compared the storage services for you to find the best one for your needs.

 Although other cloud backup companies may offer unlimited storage as a major perk, iDrive has still consistently outperformed them in critical and user reviews, offering competitive pricing for its plans, and a wealth of exciting features.
-With 5GB for free, and just over $50 for two terabytes of storage on unlimited devices, its personal and business storage options are impressive.
+With 5GB for free and just over $50 for five terabytes of storage on unlimited devices, its personal and business storage options are impressive.

 iDrive supports multiple device backup on any numbers of Windows PCs, MacOS systems, iOS and Android smart devices, tablets, and more, all linked to a single account.
 You can backup entire disk images, backup your most important files and folders to external drives as well as the cloud, and access your entire backup through a web browser, desktop client, or mobile app.

-For those who like to take their backup in hand, there are options for the types of files you want to store, how often they’re backed up, and there’s even the option to secure your files with a private encryption key if you want.
+For those who like to configure their backups, there are options for the types of files you want to store, how often they’re backed up, and there’s even the option to secure your files with a private encryption key if you want.

 Concerned about download or upload rates? iDrive will send you a hard drive to make sending them your data faster, or send one out to you with your data on it, to give you a faster restore process.

 Dropbox’s service is fully-featured and easy to use.
 Even though a number of services offer more initial free space — Google Drive, Mega, iCloud, and others outweigh Dropbox’s 2GB — many customers seem to find Dropbox’s referral rewards system irresistible (up to 32GB free space total for Professional and Plus accounts).